jembi/openhim-core-js/config/config.md

     "auditEvents": {
       // Connection type.
 Options are 'tcp', 'tls', 'udp' or 'internal'
       // If 'internal' then audits will be sent to the HIM's internal audit repository.
-      "type": "internal",
+      "interface": "internal",
-      // Host and port are mandatory for all types except 'internal', in which case the values are ignored "host": "localhost",
+      // Host and port are mandatory for all interfaces except 'internal', in which case the values are ignored "host": "localhost",
       "port": 5051
     }